Chrissy Teigen Fears Suffering Postpartum Depression With Son

 Vivien Killilea/Getty Images for Create & Cultivate

-Teigen made it clear that having her husband, family and close friends around her is a major factor that helped get her through the trying times.
+Teigen made it clear that having her husband, family and close friends around her was a major factor that helped get her through the trying times.

-At the event, she spoke about PPD affecting her despite everything she had, "I had just had Luna.
+At the event, the former model spoke about PPD affecting her despite everything she had, "I had just had Luna.
 I knew I had an incredible life and husband and family and all the resources necessary.
 I knew that I was personally unhappy, but I didn’t think that anything was wrong with it because I just assumed that that’s the way it goes."

 She said she just thought that's how you were supposed to feel after having a child, "You have a kid, you’re sad, you lose those endorphins and that’s the way it is."